Reconnect Chrome devices to managed networks

 - After the devices have connected, change your organization’s WiFI network SSID and security type back to previous configuration.

-If your network uses SSL inspection please refer to this support article on best practices to set this up.
+If your network uses TLS or SSL inspection please refer to this support article on best practices to set this up.

 Option B: Manually connect to an existing open network

 If there is already an open WiFi network available, your users can manually connect.

 - On each affected device, manually connect to an open WiFi network by clicking the WiFi symbol in the bottom right on the login screen.